A tremendous 8 day cruise which sails from Valencia with the MSC ship “Fantasia”.

 *Fantastica includes breakfast in cabin, 24 hour room service (although a delivery charge will apply after 11pm), priority choice of dinner setting, 50% discount on fitness classes and personal trainer.

-All catagory prices include port taxes and basic insurance.
+All catagory prices include coach travel, port taxes, basic insurance & on board gratuities..

 BOOK NOW AND ONLY PAY A 400€ DEPOSIT PER COUPLE